Missouri Sex Offender Registry Laws

 In Missouri, individuals who are convicted of certain sex crimes must register with the state’s sex offender registry for life.
-Being included in this registry can have severe consequences and limit where you can live, work, and your ability to interact with family members and friends.
+Being included in this registry can have severe consequences and limit where you can live and work and your ability to interact with family members and friends.
 At The Law Office of Gregory N. Smith, we help protect the rights of individuals who are facing a range of criminal charges for sex crimes, including:

 Strong Criminal Defense Against Sex Crimes Charges

-If you are convicted of a sex crime and must register as a sex offender, you are required to provide the following personal identifying information:
+If you are convicted of a sex crime and must register as a sex offender, you are required to provide the following personally identifying information:

 Individuals who fail to comply with the state’s sex offender registry laws are subject to additional criminal penalties, including felony charges and imprisonment.

 If you are facing criminal charges for sexual assault or misconduct, you need an attorney on your side who knows how to defend against the most serious types of criminal charges and who has a proven track record of success.